QuilibriumNetwork/docs/docs/run-node/advanced-configuration.md

 ```
 qclient config prover merge ../node/.config ../node/.config1 ../node/.config2 ../node/.config3
 ```

+Be sure to restart your node after running this command.

 The 1.4.19+ config folder should be the first folder in this series.